muhibzeon/omdb-browser-challenge/README.md

 npm run server
 ```

-<sub>json-server is used to kepp track of the movie title and the page number.
+json-server is used to keep track of the movie title and the page number.
 It is used to get a very simple back-end support.
-Without it when you change route and go back to the previous route, the next page naturally re-renders and the states are reset.</sub>
+Without it when you change route and go back to the previous route or refresh, the page naturally re-renders and the states are reset.